openaction/openaction/README.md

 docker-compose exec console bin/console app:proxy:refresh-domains-cache -n
 ```

-Once done, you can access the Console on the container console (depending on your setup, either
+Once done, you can access the Console on the container console
-on the port linked to the console container or on the console domain if you use a proxy like traefik).
+(for example, http://localhost if you use the default docker-compose.override.yaml file).

+You can also access the default public website on the container public (http://localhost:9000).

-The default base username/password is:
+The default Console username/password is:

 ```
 titouan.galopin@citipo.com